eiffel-community/eiffel-intelligence/wiki/markdown/configuration.md

 Most of the properties should be familiar but a few may need some further explanation.
 The rabbitmq.domainId, rabbitmq.componentName, rabbitmq.consumerName and rabbitmq.queue.durable are used to build
 the queue name on which Eiffel Intelligence listens for messages.
-The waitlist queue also attaches the rabbitmq.waitlist.queue.suffix property and all of the previously mentioned properties.
 Multiple routing keys can be defined with the rabbitmq.binding.key property by writing them one after the other in a comma separated string e.g. routing-key1, routing-key2, ... etc.
 The rabbitmq.tlsVersion property specifies the security protocol and you can find valid names